SecretPasta/Blaster/README.md

-#Unreal Engine 5 Multiplayer Shooter
+# Unreal Engine 5 C++ Multiplayer Shooter

+Welcome to my journy learning how to make a Multiplayer Shooter in Unreal Engine 5.4.
-An Unreal Engine 5 Multiplayer game I'm making as part of course on udemy
+This is part of the "Unreal Engine 5 C++ Multiplayer Shooter" course on Udemy!